Chapter 1. Industrial Medical Council

 §33.
 Unavailability of QME.

-(b) It shall not be an acceptable reason for unavailability that a QME does not intend to perform comprehensive medical-legal evaluations for unrepresented workers.
-A QME who has filed notification for unavailability for more than 90 days during the QME fee period without good cause may be denied reappointment subject to Section 52.
-Good cause includes, but is not limited to sabbaticals or death of immediate family member.
+(d) It shall not be an acceptable reason for unavailability that a QME does not intend to perform comprehensive medical-legal evaluations for unrepresented workers.
+A QME who has filed notifications for unavailability totaling more than ninety (90) days during the QME calendar year without good cause may be denied reappointment subject to section 52 of Title 8 of the California Code of Regulations.
+Good cause includes, but is not limited to, sabbaticals, or death or serious illness of an immediate family member.

 HISTORY